bilias/rqwatch/docs/CONFIGURE.md

-Unlike everything else Rqwatch keeps in Redis, the [Failed Import Spool](#failed-import-spool) is not a cache but the only copy of metadata that have failed to be recorded in the database.\
+Unlike everything else Rqwatch keeps in Redis, the [Failed Import Spool](#failed-import-spool) is not a cache but the only copy of metadata that failed to be recorded in the database.\
 If you set a `maxmemory` limit, it is recommended to keep `maxmemory-policy` at `noeviction` (the default) or Redis may discard spooled mails.